 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

-The changes to the revised TT RS have been minimal, which means it remains an excellent sports coupe, albeit one in a market full of highly competent rivals.
-It’s very fast and very well-made, and while it doesn’t quite have the pin-sharp feel of the Porsche Cayman S, a glorious engine and all-wheel drive traction make it an appealing alternative that should certainly be considered by anyone looking at a new sports car at this kind of price range.
+The changes to the revised Audi TT RS have been minimal, which means it remains an excellent sports coupe in a market full of highly competent rivals.
+It’s very fast and very well-made, and a glorious engine and all-wheel drive traction make it an appealing alternative to rivals.
+It should certainly be considered by anyone looking at a new sports car at this kind of price range.

 - Excellent performance

 The Audi TT RS is not a cheap car, and although there are very similarly-priced rivals, you’ll quickly bump up the purchase price once you start adding options.
 Our test car had more than £10,000 added to the price, and it's worth noting Toyota’s Supra comes with virtually every bit of kit included as standard.